Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

 For these simple systems, we find that for $\alpha=0$ and $-m^2 \le 4$, reverse KL self-training produces a bimodal distribution in a tractable amount of time with behavior like that of either Fig.~\ref{fig:rev_train_smooth} or \ref{fig:rev_train_tunnels}.
 Similarly, reverse KL training produces a bimodal distribution for all of the values of $\alpha$ we consider at fixed $m^2=-4$, likely because models could be trained for $m^2=-4$ and $\alpha=0$, and the other choices of $\alpha$ used here do not significantly perturb the modal structure.
 We have seen that we can (slightly) extend the reach of reverse KL self-training using tools like gradient norm clipping and decaying learning rates, so it may be possible to push further into the broken regime with improved training.

-It is interesting to note that for $\alpha \ne 0$ we observe that the models collapse onto the lower-weight mode of the target distribution at positive $\overline{\phi}$ in early training more frequently than physical reasoning would suggest, in ${\gtrsim 50\%}$ of training runs.
-This suggests that our architecture biases the model towards the positive-$\overline{\phi}$ peak.
+It is interesting to note that for $\alpha \ne 0$ we observe that the models collapse onto the lower-weight mode of the target distribution at positive $\overline{\phi}$ in early training in ${\gtrsim 50\%}$ of training runs.
+This suggests that the baseline architecture is biased towards the positive-$\overline{\phi}$ peak.